 There is no management or administration fee for Series O securities.
-There is also no management fee for Series Private Wealth.
-Instead, with respect to Series Private Wealth, an investor enters into an agreement to participate in the discretionary account programs managed by IPC Securities and agrees to pay certain asset-based fees to IPC Securities, which may require the redemption of Series Private Wealth securities held by the investor.
-Administration Fees of 0.15% of net asset value and fund costs related to Series Private Wealth securities will be charged to that series.
+There is also no management fee for Series Private Wealth; instead, an investor enters into an agreement to participate in the discretionary account programs managed by IPC Securities and agrees to pay certain asset-based fees to IPC Securities, which may require the redemption of Series Private Wealth securities held by the investor.
+An administration fee of 0.15% of the net asset value and fund costs related to Series Private Wealth securities will be charged to that series.

 We pay all operating expenses other than "Fund Costs" (see below), in respect of each series of a Fund in exchange for a fixed-rate annual administration fee (the "Administration Fee").
-Administration fees are paid by each series of a Fund and are subject to applicable taxes, such as G.S.T./H.S.T.
+Administration Fees are paid by each series of a Fund (except Series O) and are subject to applicable taxes, such as G.S.T./H.S.T.
 We provide the majority of services for the Funds to operate although we retain third parties to provide certain services.